Hpauric/hpauric.github.io/_drafts/2017-09-24-Code-First-with-Entity-Framework.md

 ## Migrations

 Migrations are code files.
-Every time you run Add-Migration a code file is generated/updated, usually in a folder called Migrations inside your project.
-The name of a migration file is composed with a timestamp of its generation concatenated with the name used when running Add-Migration.
-You can check the contents of those files and see the effects of running Add-Migration.
+Every time you run Add-Migration a code file is generated/updated, usually in a folder called `Migrations` inside your project.
+The name of a migration file is composed with a timestamp of its generation concatenated with the name used when running `Add-Migration`.
+You can check the contents of those files and see the effects of running `Add-Migration`.
 You can also modify them once generated, and add your own code, though you should not need to do that by the moment.

 Migrations are intended to be incremental.
-You start with an Initial migration, and every time you change your model code you generate a new migration file.
+You start with an `Initial` migration, and every time you change your model code you generate a new migration file.
 The database contains a table named `__MigrationsHistory` that keeps trace of which migrations have been run in your database.

 ### Up and Down Methods